flowchartsman/fc/README.md

 }
 ```

+`WithJSONFlagFile(flag string)` is the flag-driven version of this source.

 ## Adding configuration sources
 In order to keep non-stdlib dependencies to a minimum, other configurations
 sources should exist in other repositories, and should provide types which
-correspond to the `fc.Source` interface:
+implement the `fc.Source` interface:

 ```go
 type Source interface {